 With the help of OWC, 20 minutes and one download was all it took to finally add additional storage to my 13″ Mid-2014 Retina MacBook Pro.
 Well, that’s not all it took.
 The 480GB upgrade kit retails for $399 ($347 drive only) and the 1.0TB upgrade kit is $649 ($597 drive only).
 Pricing for 240GB drive/kit not available at time of post.

 Sounds pricey I know, but at the time of this review, the Aura SSD is the only 3rd-party storage upgrade option for Macs in the above listing.
 Based on Apple pricing, to go from 128GB to 500GB natively costs approximately $500, so in the end, it was a blind gamble that eventually saved me a couple bucks.
+With all this extra storage I might have to get myself a Macbook privacy protector to make sure my data can’t be seen over my shoulder!

 Overall, I’m more than pleased with the OWC Aura SSD.
 Now that these new-fangled laptops are loosing their upgradability for the sake of ultra-slim and uber-sexy footprints, making the mistake of not paying for the additional storage right when I bought my MacBook was a decision I thought was going to haunt me forever.